RSS

 Finding A Home Is Among The Least Important Things a Buyer Representative Does.

-We have all done our homework and research, and we will only see the houses that match your criteria and provide you with the pros and cons of each one!
+We have done our due diligence and will only show houses that match your criteria, along with the pros and cons of each.

-99% of all homes are on the MLS system so anybody can see them.
+99% of all homes are listed on the MLS so that anyone can see them.
 The critical work after “Find” happens when it’s time to evaluate, strategize, negotiate, and manage the 83 other steps before the buyer gets the keys!

 Since Adam and Eve went looking for a home, everyone has an opinion on the proper steps and timing when buying a home in London, Ontario.
 Be it advice from well-meaning family members, pretend real estate gurus, thousands of books, articles, Google searches, Instagram, Facebook, you name it, everyone has an opinion!